0cjs/sedoc/ee/tools/build-tech.md

   it's better to have a little insulation in the wire tabs than not to have it fully to the end of the insulation tabs.
 (Again, give it a good tug.)
-- Needs more testing, but: for depth aligment of the wire, align it into one of the unused notches where you can see that the insulation is actually getting to the centre and you can feel it bump up against the ledge between the two sections.
+- Previously tried: for depth aligment of the wire, align it into one of the unused notches where you can see that the insulation is actually getting to the centre and you can feel it bump up against the ledge between the two sections.
 Press your fingers